 “I’m hoping that this becomes a vital part of the cultural offerings of Philadelphia.
 That it’s a place where families know that their children are safe, they’re supported, and they’re respected,” Popp shared.

 “Our goal is to provide a warm, loving, supportive, inclusive environment where everyone is welcome.
-Where everyone is celebrated and everyone is safe to explore their creativity and imagination,” Baiada echoed.
+Where everyone is celebrated and everyone is safe to explore their creativity and imagination,” Baiada concluded.

 At MUSIC THEATRE PHILLY, their goal is to create a professional training ground for young artists by cultivating a creative and encouraging environment.